NC Schools with Pastry Arts Certificate Programs

 - Meat Cutting

-When looking for pastry arts studies at the certificate level, it is just as important to consider what each school has to offer.
-The table below supplies information about each school's population, admission rates, tuition costs and retention and graduate rates.
+When looking for pastry arts studies at the certificate level, it is just as important to consider what schools have to offer.
+The table below supplies information about Sandhills Community College's population, admission rates, tuition costs and retention and graduate rates.

 Source: *NCES College Navigator